henrychris/obsidian-softwareeng/docs/Tips/Junior Developer Tips.md

 3. Try to get a **call** with the hirers or technical people at your company.
 Try to get to the interview phase where they can see you as a person and **promote** yourself.
 A **FIVE** minute call is all it takes sometimes.
 4. Don't take rejections personally.
 Set an email filter to catch rejections so they don't fuck you up.
 5. Set a time to search and apply for roles.
 Set a time to learn.
 Set a time to work.
+6. Contribute to OSS.
+7. Build your portfolio.
 Related: [[To Learn]], [[Books To Read]]